mniak/MniakLibs/README.md

-MniakLibs; A collection of libraries to make your life easier
+MniakLibs; Libraries to simplify my life
 ======================================================

 This project is a work in progress.